Free Drop-In Activities

 Stop by our Climate Garden to see what’s growing, lend a hand, and play at our farm stand.

-Visit our pop-up Discovery Carts to learn about plants, animals, seasons, and more.
+Visit our pop-up Discovery Cart to learn about plants, animals, seasons, and more.

 The design elements and features in the Garden support interactive hands-on nature exploration and play, cultivating an early appreciation for the environment.
 Education programs leverage the garden’s unique features and diverse plantings to engage children in STEAM principles (Science, Technology, Engineering, Art, and Math), and teach about the value of plants in our ecosystem.